j96w/DenseFusion/README.md

 (2) A random pose translation noise is added to the training set of the pose estimator, where we set the range of the translation noise to 3cm for both datasets.

-(3) For the YCB_Video dataset, since the synthetic data do not contain background.
+(3) For the YCB_Video dataset, since the synthetic data is not contain background.
 We randomly select the real training data as the background.
 In each frame, we also randomly select two instances segmentation clips from another synthetic training image to mask at the front of the input RGB-D image, so that more occlusion situations can be generated.

 ## Evaluation

 ### Evaluation on YCB_Video Dataset
-For fair comparsion, we use the same segmentation results of [PoseCNN](https://rse-lab.cs.washington.edu/projects/posecnn/) and compare with their results after ICP refinement.
+For fair comparison, we use the same segmentation results of [PoseCNN](https://rse-lab.cs.washington.edu/projects/posecnn/) and compare with their results after ICP refinement.
 Please run:
 ```
 ./experiments/scripts/eval_ycb.sh
 ```
 This script will first download the `YCB_Video_toolbox` to the root folder of this repo and test the selected DenseFusion and Iterative Refinement models on the 2949 keyframes of the 10 testing video in YCB_Video Dataset with the same segmentation result of PoseCNN.
 The result without refinement is stored in `experiments/eval_result/ycb/Densefusion_wo_refine_result` and the refined result is in `experiments/eval_result/ycb/Densefusion_iterative_result`.

 After that, you can add the path of `experiments/eval_result/ycb/Densefusion_wo_refine_result/` and `experiments/eval_result/ycb/Densefusion_iterative_result/` to the code `YCB_Video_toolbox/evaluate_poses_keyframe.m` and run it with [MATLAB](https://www.mathworks.com/products/matlab.html).
 The code `YCB_Video_toolbox/plot_accuracy_keyframe.m` can show you the comparsion plot result.
 You can easily make it by copying the adapted codes from the `replace_ycb_toolbox/` folder and replace them in the `YCB_Video_toolbox/` folder.
 But you might still need to change the path of your `YCB_Video Dataset/` in the `globals.m` and copy two result folders(`Densefusion_wo_refine_result/` and `Densefusion_iterative_result/`) to the `YCB_Video_toolbox/` folder.

 ### Evaluation on LineMOD Dataset